 The longest-operating wave energy converter was a 400 kW OWC pilot plant on the island of Pico, Portugal, which operated between 1999 and 2018.
 Similar wave energy converter designs were deployed on the island of Islay, Scotland (LIMPET, 500 kW, operational from 2000-2012) and in the Bay of Biscay, Spain (Mutriku Wave Power Plant, 296 kW, 2011 - present).
 Waveswell, an Australian developer, has deployed a 200 kW OWC in King Island, Tasmania, which has been operational since June 2021.
 Other Australian developers of wave energy technology, such as Carnegie Clean Energy and Bombora Wave Power have relocated overseas for the continued development and offshore testing of their technologies.
+A wave energy demonstration project in King George Sound, WA, is ready for a six-month deployment.
+The "Moored MultiMode Multibody (M4)" project is a collaboration between the Marine Energy Research Centre at the University of Western Australia and the Commonwealth-funded Blue Economy Cooperative Research Centre.
+Data generated from this demonstration project will be made publicly available with the intention of boosting innovation.
+Swedish-Israeli developer Eco Wave Power has started construction of a megawattscale wave energy project near Porto, Portugal.
 When it comes to at-sea deployment, most of the wave energy devices that have undertaken sea trials have achieved operational testing in the order of months rather than years.
+Recent testing milestones have been achieved by Mocean Energy and CorPower Ocean with regards to survivability during storms, and continuous power production during normal operations.

 Given the technological diversity within the ocean energy space, the trends within wave and tidal stream are reflective of the technology maturity.
-There exist at least 16 major wave energy test centres around the world22, many of which are grid connected.
+There exist at least 16 major wave energy test centres around the world21, many of which are grid connected.
 The majority of wave energy converter test programmes have been undertaken in within existing test centres, but a number of operational prototypes have also been deployed at discrete locations outside of these test facilities.